 Description

-DETAILS: the memorial stands on the western edge of the Recreation Ground overlooking Bull Lane.
-It takes the form of a square stone tower with corner pilasters.
-The main stage of the tower is rusticated with a deep frieze and cornice.
-The east and west faces have panels with moulded surrounds and hoods, that on the east face added after the Second World War.
-The upper stage has a glass encased clock face on each face.
-The tower has a stepped pyramidal roof surmounted by a ball-shaped finial.
-The tower stands on a square base surrounded by a small area of paving.
+The tower is square and features corner pilasters.
+The main section of the tower is rusticated and has a deep frieze and cornice.
+The east and west faces include panels with moulded surrounds and hoods, with the east face panel added after the Second World War.
+Each face of the upper stage has a glass-encased clock face.
+The tower is topped with a stepped pyramidal roof and a ball-shaped finial, and it stands on a square base surrounded by a small area of paving.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.